Free Monad - Interpreter pattern in F#

 Set ("name","John",Get ("name",<fun:ex1@23-4>))

-Notice how the resulting type DSL<DSL<DSL<unit>>>
+Notice how the resulting type DSL<DSL<DSL<unit>>> is nested and not generic.

 This means a strongly type function cannot process all posible values.